 - Prepare your child, depending on their age, at home, for what is expected at program.
 (We will be playing with other children and mums and dads; we will use words for what we want; if hitting happens we will have to come home; at snack time we will be sitting; etc.) If you set a limit like we will have to come home if…, make sure you stick to it.

 - Come in with your child and take off and put away all outdoor clothing.
 Sign in and greet other parents/caregivers and children.
-Take the lead from your child to a play area; take your coffee/tea with you if it is covered
+Take the lead from your child to a play area; take your coffee/tea with you if it is in a cup with a lid

 - Play with your child and other children by sitting at the small tables, doing a puzzle, playing with play dough, talking to them about their drawing, having a pretend cup of tea etc.